 As a BU ‘summer’ (July) session student you have access to over 700 academic courses.
-With the options of on- and off-campus accommodation and all of the university facilities, including modern fitness centre, eateries, an arena for sports and concerts, art galleries, museums and libraries – everything you need.
+With on-campus accommodation and all of the university facilities, including modern fitness centre, eateries, an arena for sports and concerts, art galleries, museums and libraries – you have access to everything you need.

 Start getting excited about: